-The plotter is a Hewlett-Packard DesignJet T1100ds.
+The plotter is a Hewlett-Packard DesignJet T1700.
 It is useful for large-format printing, such as posters or banners.
-Its 1200-dpi resolution ensures that it will be useful for printing images as well.
+Its 2400-dpi resolution ensures that it will be useful for printing images as well.
 It is set up to print from Adobe Photoshop, Adobe Reader, and all Microsoft Office products (including PowerPoint and Publisher).
 The plotter is equipped with coated paper that is 42 inches wide.

 The plotter is to be used for academic purposes only, such as printing out a poster to present to your class or at a conference.
 Persons interested in using the plotter must do so by appointment (see the bottom of the page).

-Posters and other items should be completed and saved on a flash drive or emailed to us before being brought in for printing.
-Faculty users may use the software on the computer in the Faculty Lab to make any necessary changes.
+Posters and other items should be completed and saved on a flash drive or accessible from cloud storage before being brought in for printing.
+Faculty may use the software on the computer in the Faculty Lab in advance of their appointment to make any necessary changes.

 Users are encouraged to not wait until the last minute to make an appointment.
 During high-use times, such as during the Research and Performance Showcase, this is especially important.